terraform-provider-openstack/terraform-provider-openstack/website/docs/r/keymanager_secret_v1.html.markdown

 * `payload_content_type` - (Optional) (required if **payload** is included) The media type for the content of the payload.
 Must be one of `'text/plain', 'text/plain;charset=utf-8', 'text/plain; charset=utf-8', 'application/octet-stream', 'application/pkcs8'`.

 * `payload_content_encoding` - (Optional) (required if payload is encoded) The encoding used for the payload to be able to include it in the JSON request.
-Currently only `'base64'` is supported.
+Currently only `base64` is supported.

+* `expiration` - (Optional) The expiration time of the secret in the RFC3339 timestamp format (e.g. `2019-03-09T12:58:49Z`).
+If omitted, a secret will never expire.
+Changing this creates a new secret.

 * `metadata` - (Optional) Additional Metadata for the secret.

 ## Attributes Reference

 The following attributes are exported: